 He told me- which glass survived the winter very well, the problem is much more serious when I climbed the stairs leading to the platform.

-Glass actually survived very well, but when I looked through the viewfinder I understand all the drama.
-Like painted over our wider houses and temples, it appeared the mountains.
+The glass actually survived very well, but when I looked through the viewfinder I understand all the drama.
+Like painted over our wider houses and temples, it appeared in the mountains.
 Everyone knows that Alexandria is located in the Nile Delta and there are no mountains around.

 There is no other way unless to repaint it.
 The director and the stars, Elizabeth Taylor and Richard Burton they climbed to the platform to see the effect on our windows.